 Upon completion of our Clinical Mental Health Counseling program, you can meet the requirements for the Licensed Professional Counselor Associate (LPCA) license from the North Carolina Board of Licensed Professional Counselors.
 Whether you choose to study in Asheville, Charlotte, or Morganton, you’ll have the potential to be an agent of social justice within the community—an advocate of transformation, renewal, and reconciliation as a mental health counselor.

 Clinical and Mental Health Faculty

-The instructors who teach our Clinical Health and Mental Health program courses bring a wealth of experience and Christian values into the classroom.
+The instructors who teach our Clinical Mental Health Counseling courses bring a wealth of experience and Christian values into the classroom.
 Their unique experiences and passion for the work can build your confidence—you’ll begin to see yourself as a valuable contributor.
 And you’ll understand the value of success that is grounded in faith.